 Tofu is made of soy and many cancers are given relief with soy.

 It was also found that soy can help prostate cancer survivors.

 - Protects Digestive Cancers

-It was found in studies found to protect gastrointestinal cancers.
+It was found in studies found to protect against gastrointestinal cancers.

 - Lowers Breast Cancer

 There was an analysis of 35 studies finding that soy does lower breast cancer risk in Asian women.
 It was found to be beneficial for women with some types of aggressive breast cancer according to a Tufts University study.

 It has been found that adding soy to the diet may decrease heart disease according to studies.